A systems approach for school leaders to support teacher aides to be effective in their roles

 Publisher: Education Endowment Foundation

-This is a professional development resource for NZ schools, which includes nine modules that teachers and teacher aides can complete together.
-Downloadable PDF.
+This is a professional development resource for New Zealand schools, which includes nine modules that teachers and teacher aides can complete together.

 Nine modules that teachers and teachers’ aides complete together to strengthen working relationships, improve role clarity and build knowledge of inclusive practice.